dtrelogan/react-formstate/api.md

     // ...
 ```

-if you are working in a nested form component, the name will be relative to the path embedded in the form state. this way, nested form components can be ignorant of how they are used
+in a nested form component, name is relative to the path embedded in the nested form state.

 ```jsx
 export default class Contact extends React.Component {